gdejohn/procrastination/README.md

 ### Anonymous Recursion

 Tail recursion often requires additional "accumulator" parameters, and trampolining means that the result must be unwrapped.
-These are irrelevant and burdensome implementation details that shouldn't be exposed to client code, so the usual practice is to delegate to a private helper method.
+These are irrelevant and burdensome implementation details that shouldn't be exposed to the caller, so the usual practice is to delegate to a private helper method.
 Alternatively, the recursive computation can be defined inline!